xojo/XojoWars/README.md

 # Xojo Wars: XDC 2015 Game Contest #

-Xojo Wars is a space battle between 4 or more ships that you program.
-Your ship fights against other ships in a series of battles.
-You score is the number of ships you hit minus the number of times you get hit.
-The ships with the top 4 scores play a championship round after all the battles are completed.
+Xojo Wars is a space battle between 4 ships flying and firing at each other.
+You implement an algorithm to control your own ship as it plays through a series of battles with other players.
+Your score is the number of ships you hit minus the number of times you get hit.
+After all the battles are completed, the ships with the top 4 scores play a championship round to determine the winner.

 ### To Play ###
 1. Use Xojo 2015 Release 2!